mibesr/software-articles-by-Efron-Licht/articles/annotated_docker/fastdocker.md

 ## Dockerfile performance: a few rules of thumb

-- ### Dockerfiles should be ordered from least-frequently-changed to most-frequently-changed
+#### Dockerfiles should be ordered from least-frequently-changed to most-frequently-changed

  Usually, dependencies change less frequently than source code, and source code changes less often than assets.

-- ### Dockerfiles should be as specific and granular as possible
+#### Dockerfiles should be as specific and granular as possible

  The more specific a layer is, the less likely it is to be invalidated. `COPY` only the bits you need, immediately before you need them.
 Don't copy your entire source tree if you only need one file.
 Don't copy your entire assets directory if you only need one image.
 Don't copy your entire dependencies directory if you only need one binary.
 Avoid `node` and other enormous package managers that install hundreds of dependencies.

-- ### Dockerfiles should be as small as possible
+#### Dockerfiles should be as small as possible

  The image needs to be downloaded and cached on every machine that uses it.
 This takes time and space.
 Small is fast.

-- ### The Image that builds your application should be different from the image that runs your application
+#### The Image that builds your application should be different from the image that runs your application

  You normally need far more tools to BUILD your application than you do to RUN your application.
 Build your application in one image, and copy the minimal subset needed to run it into a second image.
 In other words, ship the pizza, not the oven.

 That should be enough to start.

 ## Annotated Dockerfile for `eblog`

+In the rest of this post, we'll walk through the Dockerfile for this blog, and explain how it works and why it's structured the way it is.
+Then we'll optimize it even further.

-This is the Dockerfile for this very website.
-We'll explain it piece-by-piece here, and then show the full version at the end.
-Eblog works like this: I write articles in markdown.
-Three go programs I wrote in the `cmd` directory convert the markdown to html, generate the index page, and zip up those rendered assets into a zip file.
-That zip file is embedded into the binary for `eblog` itself, the webserver that serves the site.
+Eblog (this site) works like this: I write articles (like this one) in markdown.
+Three go programs I wrote in the `cmd` directory convert the markdown to html (`rendermd`), generate the index page (`buildindex`), and zip up those rendered assets into a zip fil (`prezip`).
+That zip file is embedded into the binary for `eblog` itself.
+Then that binary is copied to a minimal docker image and uploaded to `fly.io`, which actually serves the site and handles DNS, etc.

 We can thus break the build process into three stages: